-One element I fixated on second time around was how Nolan didn’t alter the design of the boats to suit filming purposes.
+One element I fixated on second time around was how writer-director Christoper Nolan didn’t alter the design of the boats to suit filming purposes.
 Thus, a shroud (cable) holding up a mast on “Moonstone” gets in Oscar-winner Mark Rylance’s face for a few shots.

 Here’s “Sundowner.”
 Ran across that photo on Wikipedia.

 The boat used in the movie was not an actual Dunkirk “little ship,” but an antique 43 footer — “Revlis.”
-That name, by the way, is “Silver” spelled packwards.
+That name, by the way, is “Silver” spelled backwards.
 The wooden motor-sailor seems even smaller in the movie, and yes, she was used by the Navy during WWII — just not at Dunkirk.
 Thus, renting her and recreating studio interiors of her involved less risk to an actual “Little Ship.”
 Film crews can be rough on historic objects and locations.

 In terms of historical accuracy, let’s focus on the film’s harrowing death toll.
 There is no actual casualty count from the evacuation.
 But thousands died.
 That is lost in much of the “Miracle of Dunkirk” historical spin associated with the withdrawal.
 Over 200 British and Allied ships and boats were sunk during the battle, a staggering number.
 We’d remember D-Day for much darker reasons had the Allies suffered similar losses in attempting to storm back into France four years later.

 Among those lost — HMS Wakeful, a destroyer whose motto was “Si dormiam capiar,” “If I sleep, they will catch me.”
 “Wakeful” went down with 640 evacuated soldiers on board.
 One survived.
-That sinking — and those like it — figure into the film.
+That sinking — and others like it — figure into the film.

 I could not find an account of a U-Boat sinking an Allied ship by torpedo, something the film suggests.
 But German E-Boats, their motor-torpedo boats that patrolled the Channel, wreaked havoc on the evacuation.
 A torpedo in the dark is just as deadly coming from an E-Boat as from a U-Boat.